 Either of these responses is inherently unsympathetic.

 Sometimes those who rely on “at least” do so because they find sticking with their own discomfort too great, and they feel immediate awkwardness when others are suffering.
 Others’ complaints or hurts look to them like weakness, or remind them of their own vulnerability.
-Many people, our new president included, are terrified of looking weak, and they look down on those who embrace and acknowledge vulnerability in any form.
+Many people are terrified of looking weak, and they look down on those who embrace and acknowledge vulnerability in any form.
 Those who have difficulty showing empathy for others may feel scared of showing vulnerability, since for them empathy is a form of shared pain and thus shared weakness.

 Instead of seeing that showing empathy is an essential element of diplomacy and building healthy relationships, and is something that leads to tolerance and peaceful negotiation in both private and public spheres, some believe that life is a zero-sum game and one can never let down one’s guard without risking defeat.
 They don’t understand that when we lend others our strength by being willing to help them shoulder their load, we build bonds and make others feel safer with and more trusting of us.

 Those who lack empathy see vulnerability as a failing and sharing others’ pain as weakness.
 But true and lasting connection, whether between human beings or nations, comes from refusing to diminish the importance of others’ feelings, beliefs and experiences.
 And that means not belittling others by dismissing their concerns, whether on a national level or when speaking one-on-one.
 So please, no more “at least.”